Precision Time Protocol Overview

 PTP over Link Aggregation Group

 Junos Supports PTP over LAG based on the recommendation in ITU-T-G.8275.1.
-For each aggregated Ethernet link configured as PTP master or slave, you can specify one member link of the aggregated Ethernet bundle as primary and another as secondary.
+For each aggregated Ethernet link configured as PTP master or client, you can specify one member link of the aggregated Ethernet bundle as primary and another as secondary.
 PTP switches over to the secondary member in the aggregated Ethernet bundle when the primary aggregated Ethernet link is down.
 For providing both link-level and FPC-level redundancy, the primary and secondary interfaces of the aggregated Ethernet bundle must be configured on separate line cards.
 If both primary and secondary are configured on the same line card, it would provide only link-level redundancy.

 PTP master streams are created on the FPC on which the primary interface is present.
 Announce and sync packets are transmitted on this active PTP aggregated Ethernet link.
-The line card on the PTP slave containing this active PTP aggregated Ethernet link will receive announce and sync packets from the remote master.
+The line card on the PTP client containing this active PTP aggregated Ethernet link will receive announce and sync packets from the remote master.

 This table summarizes the first Junos OS release that supports PTP over LAG on various Juniper Networks devices: